mlizchap/DataStructureNotes/graphs_bfs/README.md

 ## Overview
 Breath First Search (BFS) involves going level by level.

-Given a 2d matrix, we start with the upper lefthand element, get the neighbors of that element and
+Given a 2d matrix, we start with the upper lefthand element, get the neighbors of that element and keep repeating the process until we reach the bottom right node.

 ## Procedure
 In order to iterate through the matrix we need the rows and columns.